SeanKohler/DiscordBot/README.md

 !skip       -This command will function as a skip command.
 Only works properly when !queue is active

 !stop       -This command will stop all operation related to audio

+!v          -This command prints the current working version number

 !webbsite   -Please check out more of my github :)